Imburse-Payments/imburse-payments.github.io/pages/getting-started/transactions.md

 ---
 layout: default
-title: Getting Started
+title: Transactions
 toc: getting-started-transactions
 body_color: body-primary
-section_name: Getting Started
+section_name: Transactions
 last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
+breadcrumbs: "Getting Started,getting-started"
 ---
 # Transactions
 A Transaction consists of an Order object and one or more Instruction objects.
 The instruction objects enable Imburse to collect or payout money.
 The relationship between these objects is explained below.